How to Read a VIN on a Car (Vehicle Identification Number)

 How to Determine the Manufacturer By the VIN

-You can tell the manufacturer of a vehicle by looking at the second digit of the VIN.
+You can tell the vehicle manufacturer by looking at the second digit of the VIN.

 Car VIN# 1HHGCG1659WA029633